-The condensate drain outlet is a ${}^{3}/{}{4}''$ (19.1mm) female PVC connection located at the bottom on the left hand side (see FIGURE 4).
+The condensate drain outlet is a ${}^{3}/{}{4}''$ (19.1mm) female PVC connection located at the bottom of the unit to the right of the filter access panel (see FIGURE 4).

 The circulating blower creates a negative pressure on the condensate drain line that can prevent the condensate from draining properly.
 To combat this negative pressure, a field supplied condensate trap that will allow a standing column of water of at least 2" (50.8mm) MUST be installed .
 Top of outlet from trap MUST be at least 1" (25.4mm) below top of outlet from unit.
 Install the trap as near to the unit as possible for proper drainage.